What Makes an Eco Resort Eco?

 local, eco-friendly products.

-The resort should also promote local businesses, such as restaurants and souvenir shops, that commit to sustainability and ethical practices.
+The resort should also promote broader efforts that commit to sustainability and ethical practices.
 This helps ensure the local community benefits from the resort’s tourism activities.
+You might want to seek our eco-resorts that are active in global programs to promote eco friendly travel.

 5. Use of locally sourced materials